NBISweden/workshop-mlbiostatistics/index.md

 <br/>

 ##### <img border="0" src="icons/education.svg" width="40" height="40"> Education
 In this course we focus on an active learning approach.
 The course participants are expected to do some pre-course reading and exercises, corresponding up to 40h studying.
-The education consists of teaching blocks alternating between mini-lectures, group discussions, live coding sessions etc. A special focus is put on understanding basic concepts by solving problems with pen and paper.
+The education consists of teaching blocks alternating between mini-lectures, group discussions, live coding sessions etc.

 <br/>